-Communication is the most essential part of all BDSM relationships and activities but the ability to speak isn’t always present.
-Here are a few suggestion that is tried and true methods for improving your play time.
+Communication is the essential part of all BDSM relationships and activities but the ability to speak isn’t always present.
+Here are a few suggestions that are tried and true methods for improving your play time.

 1. Are you freaking kidding me?!?!?!
 I’m warmed up!!!
 Let’s get going!

 2. Still not near enough intensity but getting there.

 3. OMG!
 That is perfect!
 I’m in heaven!
 Thank you, Sir/Ma’am!

 4. Woe!
 That’s a bit much and near my limit.

 5. That’s was at or past my limit.
 No need to end the scene but back it down.

 6. ***A closed fist, also known as number zero, means move to a different toy and/or sensation.